PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

     user-sample-app-package   0           stopped     /home/app/user-sample-app-package   2018-12-07T08:23:36.742467741Z   root
     ```

-    If you perform `runc list` for a terminated application, the application will not appear on the list.
+    If you perform `runc list` when the application is terminated, the application will not appear on the list.

 1. When the application is installed or updated, it starts automatically.